Research Team

 Luca Antoniazzi

-Luca Antoniazzi (PhD, Leeds) is a post-doctoral researcher at the Department of the Arts, Università di Bologna.
-As a post-doc in F-ACTOR - Forms of Contemporary Media Actorship (PRIN 2017), he is working on acting and talent agencies in the television industry.
+Luca Antoniazzi (PhD, Leeds) is a junior assistant professor at the Università di Scienze gastronomiche di Pollenzo.
+He previously served as a post-doc researcher at the Department of the Arts of the Università di Bologna, where he worked within the F-ACTOR - Forms of Contemporary Media Actorship (PRIN 2017) project, with a focus on acting and talent agencies in the television industry.
 He has previously worked on European audiovisual media circulation and, as doctoral researcher, on film archiving and cultural policy.
 He has published in nationally and internationally renowned journals such as Cinéma & Cie, Information, Communication and Society, International Journal of Cultural Policy and The Moving Image.

 Luana Fedele